 Awesome, but Impractical: The Trooper Gun.
-Also the magnum and sniper rifle; they both draw from an absolutely tiny pool of rare ammo.
+Also the magnum and sniper rifle; they both deal heavy damage but draw from an absolutely tiny pool of rare ammo.

 Boring, but Practical: The Vekesk Micro is about the best all-around gun in the game, using plentiful ammo with a huge stock and doing respectable damage.